-Barry Federici is currently employed (owner) as the Sole Member at Saluting Success, LLC and its subsidiaries (Saluting Benefits and Saluting Jobs).
+Barry Federici is currently the owner and sole member of Saluting Success, Saluting Benefits, and Saluting Jobs.
+These businesses are unrelated to any services provided by Family First Wealth Management.
 In addition, he manages his personal real estate properties and personal investments that have no connection with any services or investment advice provided through Family First Wealth Management.
 In addition, Barry Federici operates his own legal practice.
 These activities may account for up to 20% of his time.